Soldy/openPanthera/README.md

 ## About

-Open Panthera is an SQL builder and migration tool. \
+In Short: Open Panthera is an SQL builder and migration tool. \
-Panthera is not new.
-Not a revolution. \
-That solution is popular in banks and mission-critical systems.
-But most of the similar tools are the close source. \
+Open Panthera is a straightforward solution for enforcing data management on SQL, making it easier for different systems to access the same data collections. \
-The primary logic is simple: The outside client only calls the inbuild functions and procedures.
+The primary logic is simple outside the database only calls the inbuild functions and procedures.
 So the system SQL injection prof and easily portable to other technologies. \
-The benefits:
-   1. Can be safe like an ORM.
-   2. Unlike an ORM not stacked with one programing language.
-   3. Panthera logic has some performance benefits as well.

-Panthera has four versions.
+Panthera has four versions. \
    1. Open Panthera is an easy-to-use open-source implementation built in python.
-Almost ready to use.
+(Alpha state)
-   2. Noname Panthera a nodejs implementation.
+   2. Noname Panthera a nodejs/deno/bun implementation.
 (Working in Progress)
    3. PHP Panthera.
+(Alpha state)
-   4. Sweet Panthera is a closed-source implementation.
-Fully operational.
+   4. Sweet Panthera is a closed-source rust implementation. (stable)

 # Why use Panthera?

-Panthera is a straightforward solution for enforcing data management on SQL, making it easier for different systems to access the same data collections.
-When using Panthera, the correct approach involves limiting the backend software access to direct database queries.
-That forces the developers to call a function or a procedure, ensuring safer data management.
+When using Panthera, the correct approach involves limiting the backend software access to direct database queries. \
+That forces the developers to call a function or a procedure, ensuring safer data management. \
-Panthera is optimal for Test-Driven Development (TDD).
+Panthera is optimal for Test-Driven Development (TDD). \
+Panthera logic has performance benefits. \

 # Why not use Panthera?

-However, using Panthera requires significant additional development time and is not suitable for Domain-Driven Design (DDD) development.
+Using Panthera requires significant additional development time and is not suitable for Domain-Driven Design (DDD) development.
 The benefits of Panthera for Continuous Integration (CI) development are also questionable.

 # Instructions